Friday, September 20, 2024

 11. Milwaukee Brewers

 I really struggled with where to rank the Brewers, obviously.
 Ultimately I love the colors, I love that they say "Brew Crew," and the grill patch is the best individual element on any of the City Connects.
 I just can't get past the caps.
-They're way too busy, and when you already have the best everyday logo in baseball, anything less than than perfection on the cap is a failure.
+They're way too busy and borderline ugly, and when you already have the best everyday logo in baseball, anything less than than perfection on the cap is a failure.

 12. Toronto Blue Jays